cloucks/dopamine_swimming/README.md

 ###Analysis set-up

 The working directory is a folder with all the files needed for a SWIP project.
 This folder contains a bin folder containing all of the required programs and a data folder containing individual folders with unique names corresponding to individual experiments.
-Each of the unique experimental folders in the data folder will contain all of the Multi-worm tracker files as .zip files that you want to use for a particular graph and can be over a few days.
+Each of the unique experimental folders in the data folder will contain all of the Multi-worm tracker files as .zip files that you want to use for a particular graph (.zip files can be from a few days).
 Files are taken from the Multi-worm tracker, zipped and put in a new folder.

 An example folder set-up is as follows:

+SWIP = working directory
+SWIP/bin = folder where all programs are kept and contains:
+  -Chore.jar (jar file to run choreography to extract length and kink of animals) -swimming_driver_CL.sh (shell script to run from the command line to get graphical output for the SWIP experiments) -SWIP_CL.R (R script to run from within the shell script that analyses the data to get the graphs) SWIP/data = folder where all data are kept in .zip files (in individual folders for individual experiments, e.g., test)

+The output is as follows:

+The graph that I find the most useful is Thrashing_frequency_throughout.
+Worms swim with C-shaped bends in liquid that can be extracted as maxima and minima in the kink values extracted by choreography.
+This graph shows the average number of thrashes per second (Hz) for individual strains.
+Analysis was binned in 5 second intervals and only worms persisting for the entire 5 seconds were used.
+Wild-type worms have a high, and relatively constant thrashing frequency, while dat-1 mutants have a lower and steadily decreasing thrashing frequency due to progressive paralysis.
+Other mutants may show similarities to either strain.
+I prefer this graph because there are jumps and falls in the thrashing frequency over time.

+The other graphs I created are preiliminary, and if you would like to use them, I can help to make them more polished.
+  -Thrashing_frequency_10min (boxplot of thrashing frequency at 10 minutes) -Fraction_swimming_throughout (fraction of worms showing at least one thrash/second throughout the 660 seconds) -Fraction_swimming_10min (fraction of worms showing at least one thrash/second at 10 minutes)